 6. I used to played Field Hockey, Ultimate Frisbee and Roller Derby.

 7. I can carve a birdhouse from a log using a chainsaw.

 8. My first month in Canada was spent in Churchill, Manitoba, the next three months in Alert Bay.

-9. When I grow up I want to be a Bee Keeper.
+9. One day I'll be a Bee Keeper.